faisoabdirisak/Edu-Child.com/README.md

 ## User Story
 # Clients:
-* Parents should be able to register their children
-* Able to access resources and materials
+* Able to login,sign up, reset password and receive Welcome Email.
+* Able to edit his/her profile.
-* Able to view different categories of resources
+* Able to view activities, listen to audios of the resources.
-* Can contact the admin through email
-* Give feedback by writing a review and rating stars
+* Do Assignments and Gets immediate result

 # Admin:
-* Able to create clients
+* Can add, edit, remove activities, categories of the activities.
+* Can add, edit, remove expert teachers
-* Able to add, edit and delete resources
+* Can add, edit Questions and answers
-* Able to add categories
-* Able to view parents' reviews
+* Can view user results
-* Able t receive parents emails